KuZa91/Generating-a-BH-Merging-Catalogue/README.md

 ## Analysis Details ##

-The main equation that will be integrated during this simulation is equation **8)** of the paper by [LIGO and Virgo Scientific Collaboration](https://arxiv.org/abs/1811.12940), where all the parameters for the distribution functions were taken from the previously cited papers and are reported together with their uncertainties in <code>In[11]-In[27]</code>
+The main equation that will be integrated during this simulation is equation **8)** of the paper by [LIGO and Virgo Scientific Collaboration](https://arxiv.org/abs/1811.12940), the merger rate and mass _PDF_ can be selected trough the flags at the start of the notebook, whereby the parameters for these function can be set on their function definition.
-This equation, however, in order to be properly solved require to span over some parameters, which are :
+The equation, in order to be properly solved require to integrate over the followings parameter :

 - The _redshift_, which may be considered as an analougous of the distance from the detector ;